 According to John Otto’s report filed with the Texas Ethics Commission on January 15, he raised $119,000 in the latter half of 2013.
 With that infusion he now has a cool $530,000 in campaign cash at his disposal.
 But every single penny he raised in 2013 was raised from lobbyists or political action committees.
 Otto raised absolutely nothing from his home counties, or from any regular citizen, for that matter.

 What does Otto do with all of that cash?
 He actually spends very little of it on campaigns.
 Instead he maintains an apartment in Austin year around, despite the fact that the legislature ceased meeting months ago.
 But that’s not all.
 Like George Jefferson, Otto appears to be moving on up.
 An expenditure in December noted that he paid movers to move from his Austin apartment to an Austin condominium.
 We’ll let you know the address of his new digs when his 30-day report comes in in February.

 Housing isn’t the only perk John Otto enjoys as a creature of Austin.
 He is also able to finance his vacations at the lobby’s expense.

-Maybe that is why John Otto, the Vice-Chairman of the tax-raising Ways and Means Committee and a powerful Appropriations subcommittee Chairman was instrumental in increasing session-to-session spending during the 83rd Texas Legislature by 26.9%.
-After all, those lobbyists that are paying for his year-around condo in Austin and for vacations with his wife have to get some return on their investment.
+Maybe that is why John Otto, the vice chairman of the tax-raising Ways and Means Committee and a powerful Appropriations subcommittee chairman was instrumental in increasing session-to-session spending during the 83rd Texas Legislature by 26.9 percent.
+After all, those lobbyists that are paying for his year-round condo in Austin and for vacations with his wife have to get some return on their investment.